History of Cornell Fencing

 A Dynamic Tradition of Excellence

-The Cornell Fencing Association was founded on April 2, 2015 by a group of Cornell fencers and alumni, in partnership with the Athletic Department, Coaching Staff, and the Athletic Alumni Affairs Department.
-The CFA was established to encourage, promote, and support the fencing program at Cornell University.
+The fencing community has grown beyond the competitive teams.
+Cornell alum and students created the Recreational Club for students looking to enjoy the art and sport of fencing in a relaxed and friendly environment.
+The Cornell Fencing Association was founded in 2015 by a group of Cornell fencers and alumni (in partnership with the Athletic Department, Coaching Staff, and the Athletic Alumni Affairs Department) to encourage, promote, and support the fencing program at Cornell University.